marcmo/blog.coldflake.com/_posts/2014-12-06-Testing-C++-with-a-new-Catch.md

 From the limited time I spent playing with it I already found it has given me some nice benefits.
 I plan to use it even more in the future.

+---

+_Edit:_ Someone made me aware of [UnitTest++].
+I had a brief look at it but immediately bailed when I saw the comment in the docs:

+> "Pre-requisites: While there are currently some bundled makefiles and
+> projects, UnitTest++ is primarily built and supported using CMake."

 [Catch]:https://github.com/philsquared/Catch
 [Boost.Test]:(http://www.boost.org/doc/libs/1_49_0/libs/test/doc/html/index.html)